 There will be 10 quizzes on D2L throughout the semester.
-The purpose of each quiz is to encourage students to keep up with the readings, so the quizzes will cover material from the assigned readings.
-Students may use their books for the quizzes, but the quizzes have a time restriction, so students are recommended to complete the reading before beginning the quiz.
-Only the top 8 quiz scores will be applied toward students' grades.
-Quizzes will be available for at least 24 hours before the class period on which they are due.
-All quizzes must be completed BEFORE class on the day they are due (this is indicated on D2L).
+The purpose of each quiz is to encourage students to keep up with the readings, so the quizzes will mainly cover material from the assigned readings.
+Students may use their books for the quizzes, but the quizzes have a time restriction, so it's highly encouraged to complete the reading before beginning the quiz.
+All quizzes must be completed by the due date of the module, which is indicated on D2L.
+The two lowest scoring quizzes for each student will be dropped.